JohnBreth/100DaysOfCloud/README.md

 3. Copy the [100DaysOfCloud/100DaysOfCloud Journey Template](https://github.com/100DaysOfCloud/100DaysOfCloud/generate)
 4. Use the [Micro](Templates/000-DAY-ARTICLE-MICRO-TEMPLATE.md), [Short](Templates/001-DAY-ARTICLE-SHORT-TEMPLATE.md) or [Long](Templates/002-DAY-ARTICLE-LONG-TEMPLATE.md) Day Journey Template and document your day-to-day progress.
 5. Update your main README to link back to your Day Journey article
-4. If you need ideas go to [#100DaysOfCloudIdeas](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas)
+6. If you need ideas go to [#100DaysOfCloudIdeas](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas)
+7. Subscribe to [CyberInsight](youtube.com/c/cyberinsight) on YouTube

 ## JB's Cloud Journey